 Technology and Programs

 FreeMind: a free, fully functional mind mapping program!
 I’ve been using it for quite a while now.
-I do still love a A2 piece of paper and my favorite color pens, but this is fabulous for creating mindmaps in an embeddable format – especially great for strategic planning.
+I do still love an A2 piece of paper and my favourite colour pens, but this is fabulous for creating mindmaps in an embeddable format – especially great for strategic planning.
 Did I mention it’s FREE?

 Smart Phone Applications